RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 Your success in the course depends on three things:

 1. **Your willingness to be actively engaged during class time**.
 All the available research on learning says that the only way to learn is to be an active participant in the process.
 Active enagement means everything from keeping your camera on during meetings, to asking and answering questions during and between classes, and being actively involved during in-class breakout group work.
 Students who approach the class with a passive mindset typically struggle, and often fail.
 Those who approach it with an active mindset, on the other hand, often surprise themselves with how much and how well they learn.
 2. **Your willingness to ask questions**.
-The material in MTH 225 is challenging, and it is 100% certain you will  be lost, confused, and/or stuck at times. **This means you're doing the course right.** When it happens, don't wait for things to make sense on their own: *Ask questions* of me and your classmates and take action to make sense of the material.
+The material in MTH 225 is challenging, and it is 100% certain you will  be lost, confused, and/or stuck at times. **This is not a defect -- it means you're doing the course right.** When it happens, don't wait for things to make sense on their own: *Ask questions* of me and your classmates and take action to make sense of the material.
 3. **Your ability to keep current and maintain awareness in the course**.
 Being a six-week course, the class moves at a *very* rapid pace.
 A week in our class (360 minutes of class time) is over *two weeks' worth* of class time in a regular semester (300 minutes).
-It's easy to fall behind very quickly and very difficult to catch up again.
-To avoid this, check your messages and the calendar at once daily; get to work immediately on assignments; and above all **ask questions** and **don't procrastinate**.
+It's easy to fall behind quickly, and difficult to catch up.
+To avoid this, check your messages and the calendar at once daily; get to work immediately on assignments; and above all **stay active, ask questions** and **don't procrastinate**.

 If you can commit to these three things, then there is every expectation that you'll succeed in the course, no matter what your math background or perceived math skill is.